insorasky/azuma-cli/README.md

 The name is derived from a girl named *Azuma（東）* from the MV of Neru's song [How to world domination](https://www.youtube.com/watch?v=HdC2cB_DZok) *（ハウトゥー世界征服，How to Sekai Seifuku）*.

-Azuma is designed to help music producers publish their music more easily without restrictions from music giants, and help music lovers enjoy music more smoothly.
+Azuma is designed to help music producers publish their music more easily without restrictions from online giants, and help music lovers enjoy music more smoothly.

 ## Features

 - Experiences similar to popular online music platforms
 - Easy to use
-- Add and use any music stores
+- Add and use any music repository
 - Choose any two lyric languages to show
 - Free and open-source